 1- Get legal advice

 You might think It a tad premature to get legal advice before even having a product, but I believe that having regulatory clarity from the outset is key.
-You do not want to be in a situation where you’ve created a product which relies on a token, just for the SEC to shut down your ICO.
+You do not want to sell a product which relies solely on a token, just for the SEC to shut down your ICO.

-Thus, make sure to consult a lawyer knowledgeable about ICOs to assess whether your project has a reasonable chance of going ahead.
+Make sure to consult a lawyer knowledgeable about ICOs.
+It will help you assess whether your project has a reasonable chance of going ahead.

 2 – Create a great product